 - Pre-heat oven to 350°F (180ºC)

-- Cream together butter, sugars, egg, water and vanilla.
+- Beat or cream together butter, sugars, egg, water and vanilla until very smooth.

 - Add flour, baking soda, and cinnamon to creamed mixture, blending well.